The best young musicians in Asia don't come from just one country.

 Professional musicians.

-Dedicated teachers.
+Dedicated mentors.

 TIYO's inaugural 2027 faculty bring together professional orchestral musicians and educators from across Asia and beyond, each with significant experience coaching young musicians at pre-professional level.